 - HP1.
-Standards include procedure for determining and prioritizing which eligible individuals and families will receive homelessness prevention and which eligible individuals and families will receive rapid re-housing assistance. - HP2.
+Standards include procedure for determining and prioritizing which eligible individuals and families will receive homelessness prevention assistance. - HP2.
 Standards include procedure for determining what percentage or amount of rent and utilities costs each program participant must pay while receiving homelessness prevention assistance. - HP3.
 Standards include procedure for determining how long a program participant will be provided rental assistance and whether and how the amount of that assistance will be adjusted over time. - HP4.
 Standards include procedure for determining the type, amount, and duration of housing stabilization and/or relocation services to provide, including the limits, if any, on the homelessness prevention assistance that each program participant may receive, such as the maximum amount of assistance, maximum number of months in the program, or the maximum number of times the program participant may receive assistance. - HP5.
 Standards include policy for addressing the needs of ineligible applicants.